Introduction

 “Honestly, I’ve never thought about that before…”

-These allow you a moment to think and maintain the flow of conversation.
+These expressions give you extra thinking time while helping you maintain the flow of conversation.

 Now that you've got the insider tips, it's time to put them into practice!
 Don’t just read—act.